LogentriesCommunity/le_appengine_py/README.md

 Push-Queue Logging
 ------------------

-To Enable Push-Queue logging in your app, you must add 2 files to your app's directory,
+To Enable Push-Queue logging in your app, you must add logentries.py to your app's directory,
-le.py and logentries.py available at
+It is available at
 	https://github.com/downloads/logentries/le_appengine_py/Push-Queue.zip

-Next you need to import both logging and logentries in the file that you declare your webapp.WSGIApplication(...) handlers. like so:
+Next you need to import logentries in the file that you declare your webapp.WSGIApplication(...) handlers. like so:

-         import logging, logentries
+         import logentries

 and then add the following handler: